 Mhadi is hoping for big changes in her life through the Loom project.
 She sees it growing very large, and knows that with hard work they will succeed.

 Tshaye Sida is 50 years old and has one child, Natnael, age 10.
 She grew up in Showwa, which is 2 hours away by foot.
-She first came to Debre Zeyit 10 years ago to visit an Aunt, and decided to stay!
+She first came to Bishoftu 10 years ago to visit an Aunt, and decided to stay!
 She says she really liked the city, so she moved her entire family there.

-Tshaye has never been to school before, so when Nigist from Zion Church told her about opportunity to receive training and a good job through the Loom Program, she was happy to apply!
+Tshaye has never been to school before, so when Nigist from Zion Church told her about the opportunity to receive training and a good job through the Loom Program, she was happy to apply!

-Tshaye believes in hard work, and enjoys seeing how the project continues to grow.
-She is very happy being part of the Loom Project, and thinks that some day if they work very hard their families may actually be rich!
+Tshaye believes in hard work and enjoys seeing how the project continues to grow.
+She is very happy being part of the Loom Project, and thinks that someday if they work very hard their families may actually be rich!

 Goldi, one of Blessing the Children's social workers, met Webalem at Meskana Church and enrolled her children in the Life Sponsorship program, then later enrolled her in the Loom Project.